stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 ^^^^^^^^^^^^^^^^^
 The standard, default Directory resource.
 They can be created using a simple POST API.

-How To Make A Cloud Directory
+How to Make a Cloud Directory
 """""""""""""""""""""""""""""

 The following API request::